cristianfalcone/ajo/readme.md

   const someData = { /* ... */ }
   const handleEvent = () => { /* ... */ }

-  yield <ChildComponent arg:data={someData} arg:onEvent={handleEvent} class="my-class" />
+  yield <ChildComponent
+          class="my-class"
+          arg:data={someData}
+          arg:onEvent={handleEvent}
+        />
 }

 function* ChildComponent({ data, onEvent }) {
   // ...
 }
 ```
-In this example, `ParentComponent` renders `ChildComponent`, passing `someData` and `handleEvent` as arguments using the `arg:` prefix. `class` is a regular HTML attribute and is not passed to the component's generator function, it is applied to the DOM element associated with the component.
+> In this example, `ParentComponent` renders `ChildComponent`, passing `someData` and `handleEvent` as arguments using the `arg:` prefix. `class` is a regular HTML attribute and is not passed to the component's generator function, it is applied to the DOM element associated with the component.

 This `arg:` prefixed attribute system in Ajo enhances the clarity and readability of component composition.
 It makes the intent of passing down arguments more explicit, reducing confusion between HTML attributes, and other special properties.
 This is especially beneficial in complex applications where components have multiple responsibilities and interact with both their children and the DOM.